Frequently Asked Questions

 When does the workshop meet and what do I need to join?

 This is a virtual workshop that meets once a week on Zoom.
-On Monday afternoons we will meet for synchronous classes.
+On Wednesday evenings and Sunday afternoons we will meet for synchronous classes during the month of May.
 You will need a notebook or somewhere to record your thoughts and participate in the exercises.

 I also recommend that you have someone in your support system (a therapist, close friend, partner) that can help you decompress or further process some things that may come up for you during this work.
 Often when excavating our personal relationships with diet culture, we realize the pain goes beyond cultural or social-- issues with food or body image may be a component of the pain we have, but often the real shit is rooted in the stories we've been taught by those closest to us.

 The Everybody is a Babe Workshop has become one of my favorite things I've ever done, but I am only able to offer it once a year.
 This will be the only workshop in 2024.